 - I have PPD – therefore I am a bad mother.
 FALSE!

 PPD is an illness.
 Just like diabetes is an illness.
 Having diabetes doesn’t make you a bad mother, so why would having PPD?
 This is not your fault and it does not make you a bad mom.
 You did not choose this.
 It is the most common complication of childbirth and it can happen to anyone.
 You are not to blame.
 You are the best mother for your child and it’s okay to ask for help.

 - I would get better if I could just get more sleep.
 TRUE & FALSE!

 Though insomnia and fatigue can worsen PPD, simply getting a good night’s sleep will not fix the problem.
-Getting adequate sleep is vital to recovery, but generally treatment requires a combination of treatment options such as counselling, support groups, increasing social support, improving self-care, talk therapy, cognitive behavioural therapy, group therapy and/or medication.
+Getting adequate sleep is vital to recovery, but generally treatment requires a combination of treatment options such as counselling /talk therapy (which may include cognitive behavioural therapy, group therapy, interpersonal therapy, etc.), support groups, increasing social and practical support, improving self-care, and/or medication.

 - I had PPD with my first, so I am doomed to get it again.
 FALSE!

 The bad news is that there is a 50% chance that you will develop PPD again.
 But the silver lining is that there is also a 50% chance that you won’t.
 And just think of how much better prepared you will be the next time around.
 You will have many more tools for your mommy toolbox.

 The following is a listing of books related to the myths of motherhood.
 Each book contains a link to Amazon.ca for your convenience.
 Where books may be prohibitively expensive to buy, you might be able to find them used for a lower price or at your local library.